360pWatcher/Tasotool/README.md

 # Tasotool

 Tasotool is a lightweight, native Android sum ledger app designed for rapid numerical entry and real-time calculations.
-It's a port of the original `Tasotool.html` sum ledger, optimized for mobile efficiency.
+It's a port of the original  [website](https://360pwatcher.github.io/Tasotool/), optimized for mobile efficiency.

 ## Features
 - **Fast Entry:** Custom virtual keyboard designed for numerical data entry without obscuring the list.